Delyan Peevski: Oresharski Government

-Peevski was a vocal supporter and voted in favour of the Oresharski Government.
-During debates about the cabinet, former minister of the interior, Tsvetan Tsvetanov, claimed that Peevski had been present in meetings between the government and General Prosecutor, Sotir Tsatsarov, at the prosecutors request.
+Peevski was elected as an MP in the 42nd National Assembly.
+He was a vocal supporter and voted in favour of the Oresharski Government.
+During debates about the cabinet, former minister of the interior, Tsvetan Tsvetanov, claimed that Peevski had been present in meetings between the government and General Prosecutor, Sotir Tsatsarov, at the prosecutor's request.
 Tsatsarov denied the accusation.

-On 14 June, 2013, Peevski was elected as head of the State Agency for National Security, with the votes of 116 MPs.
+On 14 June 2013, Peevski was elected as head of the State Agency for National Security, with the votes of 116 MPs.
 Peevski accepted the position and promised to work in an unbiased manner in the interests of the country.

 The election of Peevski was accompanied by severe criticism from opposition politicians and members of civil society.
 President Rosen Plevneliev called on the National Assembly to review its decision, and summoned a Consultative Council for National Security in order to understand the reasoning behind Peevski's appointment.
 A number of civil society organisations signed an open letter requesting the reversal of the decision.
 Ambassadors from Bulgaria's NATO allies, as well as members of the European Parliament, expressed scepticism about the choice, as well as the procedure behind the election.

-The spread of the news lead thousands of Bulgarians opposed to the decision to gather in front of government headquarters in Sofia to protest against the surprising appointment, chanting "Mafia" and "resign."

-In a letter sent on 15 June, which was widely seen as in response to pressure from the protests, Peevski submitted his willingness to resign "in the interests of the country", while simultaneously criticising his political opponents.
+The spread of the news lead thousands of Bulgarians opposed to the decision to gather in front of government headquarters in Sofia to protest against the surprising appointment, chanting "Mafia" and "resign".
+In a letter sent on 15 June, which was widely seen as in response to pressure from the protests, Peevski submitted his willingness to resign "in the interests of the country", while simultaneously criticizing his political opponents.
 Prime Minister Oresharski accepted his resignation and submitted it before the National Assembly, with the parliament unanimously approving it on 19 June.

 Following his resignation as head of DANS, Peevski withdrew his resignation as an MP.
 After a couple of months of lack of clarity whether under these conditions Peevski was still considered an MP, in October 2013 the Constitutional Court decided that he still was an MP.
 Peevski accepted the ruling, stating that it was a victory for democracy.
-The ruling was confirmed by a secondary ruling in December, 2013, after the initial ruling wass challenged by President Plevneliev.
+The ruling was confirmed by a secondary ruling in December, 2013, after the initial ruling was challenged by President Plevneliev.
 Peevski co-authored a law with DPS MP Yordan Tsonev on restricting the activities of off-shore companies in the Bulgarian economy, submitted to the National Assembly in October, 2013.
 The law was approved in December, 2013.